Guinea Grass: Education

-70% have a primary school education; of the other 30% that did not finish primary school, about 70% can read and write in both English and Spanish.
+70% have a primary school education; of the other 30%, that did not finish primary school, about 70% can read and write in both English and Spanish.
 The other 10% are illiterate.
 45% have a secondary education, which has tripled in one decade, as only ~12% of the population had a secondary education in the 1990s.
 30% have a tertiary education and a handful have graduate degrees.

-As the official language of the country is English, all primary schools in Belize teach with a full English curriculum.
+As the official language of the country is English, all primary schools in Belize teach in English.
 The same thing applies to Guinea Grass from infant division to upper school (Standard 5 & 6); teaching is done in English, although teachers are allowed to use different languages for better illustration and understanding of the subject.
 This is especially helpful for foreigners and those whose first language is Spanish or Low German rather than English.

 The village has two primary schools, Guinea Grass Pentecostal Primary School and Guinea Grass Roman Catholic Primary School.

-Over the past 13 years the Guinea Grass Pentecostal School has ranked amongst the top 25 schools nationwide and has consecutively ranked among the top 3 schools in the district.
+Over the past 13 years the Guinea Grass Pentecostal School has ranked amongst the top 25 schools nationwide and has ranked among the top 3 schools in the district.
 The categories vary each year due to the number of Standard 6 students enrolled.
 (Each year they are on either the 25-35 categories or the 50- above category.)